1. ElectroBraid® Commitment to Safety

 Testing Your Fence with a Digital Voltmeter or 5 Light Tester

-3. Turn the fence energizer ON and read the voltage on your energizer with your voltmeter.
-(Simply apply the voltmeter to the (+) terminal and the ground probe on the voltmeter to the (-) terminal of the energizer.)
+- Turn the fence energizer ON and read the voltage on your energizer with your voltmeter.
+(Apply the voltmeter to the (+) terminal and the ground probe on the voltmeter to the (-) terminal of the energizer.)
 If less than 5,000 (5.0) volts, there is a problem with the energizer.

-4. If the energizer is OK, turn it OFF before reconnecting the two lead-out wires to it, and then turn it back ON.
+- If the energizer is OK, turn it OFF before reconnecting the two lead-out wires, and then turn it back ON.

 REMEMBER: ALL READINGS SHOULD BE OVER 5,000 (5.0) VOLTS

-If any reading is less than 5,000 (5.0) volts, you need to troubleshoot and fix the problem.
-These simple tests will assure you that your ElectroBraid® fence is properly installed.
+If any reading is less than 5,000 (5.0) volts, you must troubleshoot and fix the problem.
+These simple tests will assure you that your ElectroBraid® fence is installed correctly.
 Please monitor your fence on a regular schedule.

 TIP: Test after rain when conditions are wet to best determine if there are any electrical shorts.
 Shorts are more easily detected in wet conditions.